Press, Williams score in US women’s 2-0 victory over Nigeria

 Career goal No. 61 was another impressive moment from Press, who had one goal and three assists in the Summer Series and has been directly involved in 34 of the last 36 goals for the national team.

-Press assisted the score by Williams, who came on in the 88th minute and slipped the ball past Oluehi on a breakaway.
+Press later assisted on the score by Williams, who came on in the 88th minute and slipped the ball past Oluehi on a breakaway.

+“I feel very happy with where I am,” Press said. “”This is a stepping stone (to Tokyo).”

-The U.S. women are 9-0-1 this year are undefeated in 42 straight matches, the third-longest streak in team history.
+The U.S. women are 9-0-1 this year are and undefeated in 42 matches.
 The team is undefeated in 56 games on American soil.

-Coach Vlatko Andonovski now has to trim his roster to 18 players for Tokyo.
-That lineup is scheduled to play two pre-Olympic warm-up matches before facing rival Sweden in its opening match of the Olympics July 21.

 The U.S. lineup against Nigeria featured six changes from the previous matchup against Jamaica, with Alyssa Naeher back in goal and Kristie Mewis in midfield for Rose Lavelle, who rolled ankle Sunday in a 4-0 win over Jamaica and left that game as a precaution.
+Andonovski said after the Nigeria match he expects Lavelle will be ready to play.

-Naeher recorded her 42nd career shutout and 13th in her last 14 appearances, but had a mostly quiet night behind a defense that quickly shut down what little possession Nigeria could manage in the U.S. half of the field.
+Naeher recorded her 42nd career shutout and 13th in her last 14 appearances.
+She had a mostly quiet night behind a defense that quickly shut down what little possession Nigeria could manage in the U.S. half of the field.

-The game was the opening match at brand new Q2 Stadium, home of the MLS expansion franchise Austin FC.
+The lineup Andonovski selects for Tokyo is scheduled to play two pre-Olympics warmup matches before facing rival Sweden on July 21 in Japan.
+The U.S. is the reigning World Cup champion but will be looking for some Olympic redemption after getting knocked out in the quarterfinals by Sweden in 2016 in Brazil.

+Stars like Press and Megan Rapinoe are set for the Games.
+But to trim the roster from 23 to 18 means some will be nervously awaiting the decisions that will determine their national team future.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports